danielyewright/gulp-boilerplate/README.md

 - `clean:prod`
 - `zip`

-Use `gulp` to run the default task and navigation to `http://localhost:3000` to view the project.
+Use `gulp` to run the default task and navigate to [http://localhost:3000](http://localhost:3000) to view the project.
 As you modify files, the browser will automatically refrest to reflect the changes.

 To build the project and see what it would look like pre-production, run `gulp build:dev`.
 This will create a directory named `dist/dev` where you can test the project.